dkdndes/django-validate-xsd/README.md

 * pyxbgen -u po.xsd -m wadl

-Now you are able to take po.xml and add it in the admin enty and see what happens if you change the tags, etc. You find more xsd/xml examples in the pyxb source code on githut
+Now you are able to take po.xml and add it in the admin entry and see what happens if you change the tags, etc. You find more xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)

 Why wadl.xsd currently does not work I try to figure out, same with fmpl.
 The fpml has a issue with the "root" element.
 That is know since 2006 and somehow they cant be ask to fix it.
 I'll update the example when I know more.
 I appritiate if you like to help.
 Its a fun subject to work with, just no a lot of examples exists.